Critical Importance of the Clinical Development Plan

 - Precedent set by approved products, relevant FDA guidances, and primary literature sources should be leveraged for power calculations for proposed efficacy endpoints and to identify appropriate biomarkers to evaluate throughout the study.
 Some biomarkers may be considered as surrogate endpoints if representative of a clinically meaningful benefit.

 - The CDP may contain some operational and decentralized considerations.
 This may include a clear list of assessments to be performed throughout the study and the schedule, with the goal of avoiding overburdening patients with unnecessary visits to the site for assessments and dissuading them from entering the trial or resulting in noncompliance.
-Decentralized methods, where appropriate, can be employed to limit patient burden without compromising the integrity of trial data.
+Decentralized clinical studies, where appropriate, can be employed to limit patient burden without compromising the integrity of trial data.
 Refer to the SPIRIT checklist for clinical protocol content development to ensure efficient study design and relevant assessments that match to an endpoint.

 - It’s important to not overlook geography.
 The location of trial sites will impact multiple aspects of study design and the ability to execute.
 These include the length of time from initial regulatory submission to first patient in, patient availability and enrollment rates, and the prior treatments, concomitant treatments, and standards of care available for use as active comparators.